Visit my internet radio show at www.drstandleylive.com . . .

 Laboratory tests are tools helpful in evaluating the health status of an individual.
 It is important to realize that laboratory results may be outside of the so-called "normal range" for many reasons.
 These variations may be due to such things as race, dietetic preference, age, sex, menstrual cycle, degree of physical activity, problems with collection and/or handling of the specimen, non-prescription drugs (aspirin, cold medications, vitamins, etc.), prescription drugs, alcohol intake and a number of non-illness-related factors.
 Any unusual or abnormal results should be discussed with your physician.

 It is NOT possible to diagnose or treat any disease or problem with a blood test alone.
 Blood tests can help you learn more about your body and detect potential problems in the early stages when treatment or changes in personal habits can be most effective.
+Blood tests are typically followed up with other testing such as; imaging, orthopedic testing, neurological testing, etc., to confirm the evidence of a disease, illness or syndrome.

 [ back to top ]